moiz-xyz/30-Days-of-javascript/Readme.md

 ### Day 30: Practice Project - Random Number Guessing Game
 ## Topics:
-Build a Random Number Guessing Game
+Build a Grade Calculator and Quiz app
 Description:
-Create a game where the user has to guess a random number.
+Create a Grade Calculator that caluates marks and displays perceentage at the end Create a quiz app that cantines quiz of HML CSS & JAVASCRIPT.

 Resources:
 MDN Web Docs